JohnDCode/Backtesting-Engine/README.md

  ---

  ### ✨ Overview
- The Backtesting Engine is a quantitative trading simulation framework written in C++ for performance with a Python interface for strategy scripting.
+ This Backtesting Engine Framework is a quantitative trading simulation framework written in C++ for performance with a Python interface for strategy scripting.
 It allows traders, researchers, and developers to rigorously test trading strategies before deploying to live markets.